These elegant Asiago Cheese Crisps are proof that three ingredients and ten minutes in the oven can result in something quite special.

 Freezing is not recommended as it can affect the texture.
 It’s best to store them in an airtight container at room temperature.

-Yes, you can make them a day ahead and store in an airtight container until ready to serve.
+Yes, you can make them a day ahead and store them in an airtight container until ready to serve. - Can I make cheese crisps without using the oven?

 Yes, you can make them in a non-stick skillet on the stovetop.
-Simply place mounds of cheese in the skillet and cook over medium heat until melted and crispy.
+Place mounds of cheese in the skillet and cook over medium heat until melted and crisp. - Can I use dried sage instead of fresh?

 Have a question or thought to share?